- Total Taxes Levied 2008 through 2012

 3. Assessed and taxed as tangible personal property

 Mobile homes which meet the criteria for an MH series sticker described above which do not have a current MH sticker will be taxed as tangible personal property (TPP).
-Mobile homes which do not bear a current sticker (RP or MH) must be assessed by the Propety Appraiser and placed on the tangible personal property roll.
-They will then be taxed annually as TPP.
+Mobile homes which do not bear a current sticker (RP or MH) must be assessed by the Propety Appraiser and either placed on the tangible personal property roll or assessed to the land owner.